 - Bananas mashed with a tablespoon of natural peanut butter

-- Ezekiel sprouted grain toast with sliced avocado
+- Ezekiel sprouted grain tortillas with smashed avocado

 - Leftovers from dinner